Check if the current user is an administrator

 var isRestricted = token.GetElevationType() == TokenElevationType.Limited;

-It's possible to get the administrator access token (linked token) and check if it contains the BUILTINS\Administrators
+You can also retrieve the administrator access token (linked token) and check whether it contains the BUILTINS\Administrators group:

 public static bool IsUserAdministrator()